Cannon-Thurston maps, subgroup distortion, and hyperbolic hydra: Introduction

-Splittings of hyperbolic free--by--cyclic groups $F\rtimes_\phi\Z$ are studied in \cite{KK} and \cite{Brink}, the former dealing with the case where $\phi$ is an irreducible hyperbolic free group automorphisms, and the latter with $\phi$ a general hyperbolic free group automorphism.
-The argument preceding Corollary~15 in \cite{KK} shows that any hyperbolic free--by--cyclic group has one--dimensional boundary: the cohomological dimension of any (finitely generated free)--by--cyclic group is 2 (see e.g. \cite[pp.185--7]{Brown}), so \cite[Corollary 1.4(d)]{BM} implies $\partial \Gamma_k$ has dimension $2-1=1$.
+Splittings of hyperbolic free-by-cyclic groups $F\rtimes_\phi\Z$ are studied in \cite{KK} and \cite{Brink}, the former dealing with the case where $\phi$ is an irreducible hyperbolic free group automorphism, and the latter with $\phi$ a general hyperbolic free group automorphism.
+The argument preceding Corollary~15 in \cite{KK} shows that any hyperbolic free-by-cyclic group has a one-dimensional boundary: the cohomological dimension of any (finitely generated free)-by-cyclic group is 2 (see e.g. \cite[pp.185--7]{Brown}), so \cite[Corollary 1.4(d)]{BM} implies $\partial \Gamma_k$ has dimension $2-1=1$.

-The argument of \cite[Corollary~15]{KK} shows that any hyperbolic free--by--cyclic group has connected, locally connected boundary without global cut points.
+The argument of \cite[Corollary~15]{KK} shows that any hyperbolic free-by-cyclic group has connected, locally connected boundary without global cut points.
 To see this, it suffices by \cite[Theorems~7.1 and 7.2]{KB} to check that $F\rtimes_\phi\Z$ is freely indecomposable, which is true for \emph{any} free group automorphism $\phi$.
 Indeed, the Bass--Serre tree $T$ for any graph of groups decomposition of $F\rtimes_\phi\Z$ admits a minimal action by the normal subgroup $F$ with quotient a finite graph by Grushko's Theorem.
-This shows the edge stabilizers for the action of $F\rtimes_\phi\Z$ on $T$ are non--trivial, so the decomposition cannot be free.
+This shows the edge stabilizers for the action of $F\rtimes_\phi\Z$ on $T$ are non-trivial, so the decomposition cannot be free.